Your Guide To Interventional Microcatheters

-Interventional microcatheters are used to help enhance a guide wire’s navigation through the vessel to facilitate further wire exchanges en route to the affected area needing treatment.
-Vessels can have extreme tortuosity and calcification (among other issues) causing difficulty in maneuvering the guide wire through the channels.
+Interventional microcatheters are used to help enhance a guide wire through a vessel to facilitate further wire exchanges en route to the affected area that needs treatment.
+Vessels can have extreme tortuosity and calcification (among other issues) causing difficulty to maneuver the guide wire through the channels.
 The interventional microcatheter adds another layer of guide wire support and enhancement to address and overcome these challenges head-on.

 If the therapeutic device were a train, the guide wire lays the track.
-However, difficult environments can make the track’s difficult to be put in place.
+However, difficult environments can make the track difficult to be put in place.
 The interventional microcatheter addresses this by maintaining the tracks path as a “Base of Operations” as the guide wire advances further through the anatomy.
-Other common functions include enhancing penetration force, increasing torque control, aiding in the operator’s tactile feedback, and flexibility to allow co-axial force delivery.
+Other common functions include enhanced penetration force and increased torque control to aid in the operator’s tactile feedback, and flexibility to allow co-axial force delivery.

 Interventional Microcatheters Built For Success